 Juan Garcia Burgos

-Reported on a recent multi-stakeholder workshop on patient experience data.
+- Reported on a recent multi-stakeholder workshop on patient experience data in healthcare.

 How is the DARWIN network progressing to help implement the joint clinical assessment to start in 2025?
 How will EU countries and data partners be encouraged to contribute data?